AV-8B Harrier Program Office

-AV-8B Weapon Systems Program Office (PMA-257) is responsible for lifecycle sustainment of the AV-8B Harrier weapon systems for the U.S. Marine Corps and its allied partners: Spain and Italy.
+AV-8B Harrier Program Office (PMA-257) is responsible for lifecycle sustainment of the AV-8B Harrier for the U.S. Marine Corps and its allied partners: Spain and Italy.
 The program office's charge is to engineer, procure, field and sustain readiness and capability improvements at a reduced cost to provide a reliable, safe and tactically relevant vertical/short takeoff and landing attack capability.

 Location